Our busy lives is composed of a three-step process: Planning, executing, and finalizing.

 My Agenda Story

-I consider myself as a planner.
+I consider myself as an overly advanced planner.
 I’ll agree more to a week plan than a minute plan.

 But besides that, I’ve also been trying to determine the steps that will help me fulfill these plans.

-This year, I was able to find out the perfect strategy for me and it may work out for you too.
+This year, I was able to find out the perfect strategy for me and it may work out for you as well.
 I’ll share it in a minute.

 Importance of Planning